LLNL/b-mpi3/README.md

 The library is "header-only"; no separate compilation is necessary.
 In order to compile it requires an MPI distribution (e.g. OpenMPI or MPICH2) and the corresponding compiler-wrapper (`mpic++` or `mpicxx`).
-This library requires C++14 and the Boost library installed.
+This library requires C++14 and Boost libraries installed.
 A typical compilation/run command looks like this:

 ```bash